 Policy context: People in this category are those who were born in predominantly non-English speaking countries and have been in Australia for five years or more.
 In the post-war period (in particular from the 1950s), the majority of immigrants from non-English speaking countries came from Europe; in recent years the proportion of these immigrants from Europe has declined.

 Reflecting this trend, the proportion arriving from North-West Europe has declined from 27.3% in 2011 to 23.2% in 2016 .

 - Australian Bureau of Statistics (ABS).
 Cultural diversity in Australia - Reflecting Australia: Stories from the Census, 2016.
 (ABS Cat. no. 2071.0).
 Canberra: ABS; 2017 [accessed 10 August 2017].
 Available from: http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/2071.0~2016~Main%20Features~Cultural%20Diversity%20Article~60

 Notes: The data comprise people born in predominantly non-English speaking countries arriving before 2012.

 'Predominantly non-English speaking countries' comprise all but the following overseas countries, designated here as 'English speaking': Canada, Ireland, New Zealand, South Africa, United Kingdom and the United States of America.

-The numerator excludes the 6.9% of the population who did not provide their country of birth, as well as the 3.4% of the population born overseas who did not state their year of arrival: however, these records are included in the denominator.
+The numerator excludes the 6.9% of the population (this percentage varies across States/Territories) who did not provide their country of birth, as well as the 3.4% of the population born overseas who did not state their year of arrival: however, these records are included in the denominator.

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas